ossia/ossia-supercollider/README.md

 ### Linux (tested on debian-like systems, unstable on archlinux for now)

-- clone this repository, cd into it
+- recursive-clone this repository (`git clone --recursive https://github.com/OSSIA/ossia-supercollider.git`), cd into it

 if you have boost 1.65 already installed on your system:
 - run `./build.sh online /path/to/boost/include/dir /path/to/boost/libs/dir`